Thursday, December 31, 2020

 Saturday, January 11, 2020

-Paul Volcker valiantly accepted that the risk weighted bank capital requirements he helped to promote had serious problems.
+Paul Volcker valiantly accepted that the risk weighted bank capital requirements he had helped to promote had serious problems.

 In his 2018 autobiography “Keeping at It” Paul Volcker wrote: